 The age of sea ice is also an important indicator of Arctic conditions, because older ice is generally thicker and stronger than younger ice.
 A loss of older ice suggests that the Arctic is losing ice faster than it is accumulating it.

 Changes in sea ice can directly affect the health of Arctic ecosystems.
-Mammals such as polar bears and walruses rely on the presence of sea ice to preserve their hunting, breeding, and migrating habits.
+Mammals such as polar bears and walruses rely on the presence of sea ice for hunting, breeding, and migrating.
 These animals face the threat of declining birth rates and restricted access to food sources because of reduced sea ice coverage and thickness.
 Impacts on Arctic wildlife, as well as the loss of ice itself, are already restricting the traditional subsistence hunting lifestyle of indigenous Arctic populations such as the Yup'ik, Iñupiat, and Inuit.

 While diminished sea ice can have negative ecological effects, it can also present commercial opportunities.
 For instance, reduced sea ice opens shipping lanes and increases access to natural resources in the Arctic region.

 About the Indicator

 Figure 1 presents trends in Arctic sea ice extent from 1979, when extensive measurements started, to 2013.
 Sea ice extent is defined as the area of ocean where at least 15 percent of the surface is frozen.
 This threshold was chosen because scientists have found that it gives the best approximation of the edge of the ice.
 Data are collected throughout the year, but for comparison, this indicator focuses on the average sea ice extent in September of each year.
 This is because September is typically when the sea ice extent reaches its annual minimum after melting during the spring and summer.
 Conversely, March is typically when sea ice reaches its maximum extent after winter freezing.
 Data for this indicator were gathered by the National Snow and Ice Data Center using satellite imaging technology.